batcholi/Archean_wiki/src/en/components/miscellaneous/Crafter.md

 For more advanced auto-crafting systems, or to have complete control over the crafting process, you can use XenonCode.

-The Crafter provides four XenonCode functions to retrieve information about available recipes:
+The Crafter provides five XenonCode functions to retrieve information about available recipes:

 - `get_recipes_categories("crafter")` : Returns the list of available recipe categories in the Crafter.
 - `get_recipes("crafter", "PARTS")` : Returns the list of available recipes in the `PARTS` category.
 - `get_recipe("crafter", "Circuit")` : Returns the list of ingredients required for the `Circuit` recipe.
 - `get_recipe_label("ARCHEAN_parts.Circuit")` : Returns the human-readable display name (e.g. `"Circuit"`).
+- `get_item_value_unit("ARCHEAN_celestial.Titanium", 100000)` : Returns the quantity formatted with its unit (e.g. `"100kg"` for ores, a plain count for parts).

 #### Built-in Program
 The Crafter's built-in program — the one automatically used in the *Simple Auto-Crafting Setup* — already implements a fully functional auto-crafting logic using these functions.
 You can use it as inspiration or build your own custom program to fit more advanced or specific needs.